Personal Injury Claim: What You Should Do Right Now

 STEP 5: NOTIFY RESPONSIBLE PARTIES

 If you know you plan to file a claim, it’s important to notify the responsible parties.
-Its ok if you don’t know who was at fault, just notify anyone who might be.
+It’s okay if you don’t know who was at fault, just notify anyone who might be.
 Who to notify will depend on the type of accident.
 A vehicular accident could mean contacting the other drivers, the car owners, the companies who own the cars if they are company vehicles, etc.

 STEP 6: FILE QUICKLY AND BE AWARE OF DEADLINES